 Nonetheless, as the SDC of IE has been similarly severe the Troika programs most of all point at financial market confidence, which is supposed to be regained by investment attracting measures in order to restore IE as a safe haven for investment (Regan, 2014).
-Furthermore, it is critical to point at the cyclical character of increases in NEET rates, which is similar to PT and differs from EL (OECD, own graph).
+Furthermore, it is critical to point at the cyclical character of increases in NEET rates, which is similar to PT and differs from EL (see Fig.2, NEET rates).